SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 Methods on Reference Types
 --------------------------

 ..
-XXX Along the lines of the above discunnion for properties, mutating methods on classes have read/write access to only the properties they actually access.
+XXX Along the lines of the above discussion for properties, mutating methods on classes have read/write access to only the properties they actually access.
    No long-term access to 'self'.